Herbal Vocab List

 Cell Proliferant-encouraging healthy cell growth.

 Cholagogue - an agent that increases flow of bile from gallbladder.
+Should not be used if there is a known gallbladder obstruction.

 Decoction-A tea, usually from bark, rhizomes, roots or other woody parts, made by boiling the parts in water.